-- (1) The Isuzu Defeat Devices comprised the one or more of the following elements of design: - (a) 'cycle detection' (defined in the body of the Statement of Claim); and - (b) 'thermal window detection', where an Affected Vehicle's ECU activates an Alternative Mode when it senses that the ambient air temperature is outside a certain range.
+- (1) The Isuzu Defeat Devices comprised the one or more of the following elements of design: - (a) 'cycle detection' (defined in the body of the Statement of Claim), as is further described at paragraph (6) below; and - (b) 'thermal window detection', where an Affected Vehicle's ECU activates an Alternative Mode when it senses that the ambient air temperature is outside a certain range.
 The Alternative Mode is activated when the ECU senses that the ambient air temperature is around 18 degrees Celsius or lower.
 Whether an Alternative Mode is also activated when the ambient air temperature is above 30 degrees Celsius is currently unknown to the applicants.
-Further particulars may be provided following discovery, or with the applicants' evidence. - (2) The precise mechanism by which the vehicle detects whether or not the vehicle has been prepared for or operated in a manner consistent with performance of the NEDC is not currently known to the applicants.
-Further particulars may be provided following discovery, or with the applicants' evidence. - (3) The material features of the 'Alternative Mode' are a combination of one or more features, including the following: (i) reduction of the level of exhaust gas recirculation; (ii) other incylinder combustion alterations, such as the timing of fuel injection into the engine chamber; and/or (iii) alterations to the purging strategy of any lean NOx trap.
+Further particulars may be provided following discovery, or with the applicants' evidence.
+This element of design is further described at paragraph (7) below. - (2) The precise mechanisms by which the vehicle: - (a) detects whether or not the vehicle has been prepared for or is being operated in a manner consistent with performance of the NEDC; or - (b) senses that the ambient air temperature is around 18 degrees Celsius or lower, is are not currently known to the applicants.
+Further particulars may be provided following discovery, or with the applicants' evidence.

+- (3) The material features of the 'Alternative Mode' are a combination of one or more features, including the following: (i) reduction of the level of exhaust gas recirculation (EGR); (ii) other in-cylinder combustion alterations, such as the timing of fuel injection into the engine chamber; and/or (iii) alterations to the purging strategy of any lean NOx trap.
 Which of the Isuzu Defeat Devices uses which one of these features, in what combination, or whether they utilise any other bespoke features, is not currently known to the applicants.
 Further particulars may be provided following discovery, or with the applicants' evidence. - (4) Whether the vehicle has one or more Alternative Modes is not currently known to the applicants.
-Further particulars may be provided following discovery, or with the applicants' evidence. - (5) The Alternative Mode reduces the effectiveness of the emissions control system as follows: (i) reducing exhaust gas recirculation increases the temperature of combustion, and the emission of NOx; (ii) changing the timing of diesel injection into the engine can deliver higher power, while increasing NOx; and/or (iii) reducing the level of NOx absorbed by any lean NOx trap.
+Further particulars may be provided following discovery, or with the applicants' evidence. - (5) The Alternative Mode reduces the effectiveness of the emissions control system as follows: (i) reducing exhaust gas recirculation EGR increases the temperature of combustion, and the emission of NOx; (ii) changing the timing of diesel injection into the engine can deliver higher power, while increasing NOx; and/or (iii) reducing the level of

+NOx absorbed by any lean NOx trap.
 To the extent that there are other features of the Alternative Mode unknown to the applicants, they are not presently able to identify how they reduce the effectiveness of the emissions control system.
 Further particulars may be provided following discovery, or with the applicants' evidence.